Co-Occurring Disorders: Mental Health and Dependence

 Group therapy offers a different but equally valuable approach to treatment.
 It provides a supportive community where individuals can share their experiences and learn from others facing similar challenges.
 The group dynamic can be particularly beneficial in reducing feelings of isolation and building a sense of connection.

-In group therapy settings, individuals often discuss their struggles with both mental health and addiction, providing mutual support and accountability.
+In group therapy settings, individuals often discuss their struggles with both mental health and dependence, providing mutual support and accountability.
 Group therapy can complement individual therapy by offering additional perspectives and support mechanisms.

 Integrating Treatment for Comprehensive Care